bharathsp/Work-Experience/Data Engineer 2 - MathCo.md

 The POC lasted one month, and due to its success, it was later converted into a **full-scale project**.

 #### **◉ Tools Used**
-Python, Databricks, SQL, Power BI, Excel, NucliOS, Jira
+Python 3, Databricks, SQL, Power BI, Excel, NucliOS, Jira

 #### **◉ Responsibilities**